yoronneko/PocketSDR/README.md

-# Modifications from the orinal by yoronneko
+# Modifications from the original by yoronneko

 1. .gitignore added.
 1. For use with Apple macintosh OS (darwin), files to compile the required